commit-live-students/pandas_project/README.md

 We will continue to manipulate the famous IPL dataset but this time we will experience the power of pandas DataFrames!

+By completing this project you have an opportunity to win 750 points